College of Criminology and Criminal Justice

 Major Requirements for Cyber Criminology

 To major in cyber criminology, a student must complete fifty-two semester hours in criminology and criminal justice, computer science, and mathematics.
-Students must complete 13 hours of prerequisite coursework for the major with a "C–" or higher prior to entering the major.
+Students must complete 13 hours of prerequisite coursework for the major with a “C–” or higher prior to entering the major.
 Prerequisite courses include MAC 1105, MAC 1114, MAC 1140, and MAC 2311.
-Students will need a minimum of MAC 2311 to complete the math requirement.
 Students must complete twenty-four hours in criminology and criminal justice and twenty-five hours in computer science coursework, including eight core courses.
-The required core courses from criminology and criminal justice are CCJ 2020, CCJ 3011, CCJ 4700, and CJE 3110.
-The required core courses from computer science are CDA 3100, COP 3014, COP 3330, and COP 3353.
+The required core courses from criminology and criminal justice are CCJ 2020, CCJ 3011, CCJ 4700, CCJ 4746 and CJE 3110.
+CCJ 4746 is required for students entering FSU in Fall 2024.
+The required core courses from computer science are COP 3363 (or COP 3014 and COP 3353), COP 3330, CIS 4360 and CIS 4385.
 A total of six hours of capstone coursework representing criminology and criminal justice and computer science is required.
 Students must also complete three hours of Discrete Mathematics (MAD 2104).
-From an approved list, students must choose nine additional hours in criminology and criminal justice and twelve additional hours in computer science coursework.
-Students must earn a grade of "C" or better in CCJ 2020, CCJ 3011, and CCJ 4700, a "C–" or better in all other courses for the major, and maintain an overall GPA of 2.0.
+From an approved list, students must choose six additional hours in criminology and criminal justice and twelve additional hours in computer science coursework.
+Students must earn a grade of “C” or better in CCJ 2020, CCJ 3011, CCJ 4700 and CCJ 4746 a “C–” or better in all other courses for the major and maintain an overall GPA of 2.0.
 A minor is not required.

 For students transferring from another four-year university, transfer courses within the major are evaluated on an individual basis; the University requires the last thirty semester hours prior to graduation be taken at Florida State University.
 In addition, all University requirements must be met for either the Bachelor of Arts (BA) or the Bachelor of Science (BS) degrees.